ChristopherCarver/BreakGlass/Break_Glass_Role_Management_Guide.md

 ServiceNow offers many ways to solve a problem or configure an operational business model.
 These instructions are _*a*_ way and does not represent _*the*_ way on creating a break glass role framework.
 The best way to use these instructions is to read through them and see how the framework can be adopted and modified to fit your organization requirements.

 !!! note Update sets
     There is an update set that implement this guide; _Break Glass Role Management_.
-The update set can be found at [https://github.com/ChristopherCarver/BreakGlassRoleMgt](https://github.com/ChristopherCarver/BreakGlassRoleMgt).
+The update set can be found at [https://github.com/ChristopherCarver/BreakGlassRoleMgt](https://github.com/ChristopherCarver/BreakGlass).

 !!! danger Modifying OOTB Tables
     This guide focuses on creating a robust framework tied closely to the out of the box (OOTB) tables already existing in ServiceNow.
 There are alternative implementation solutions within ServiceNow to accomplish the same result.
 Your mileage may vary depending on scope defined by and practices set by your organization and/or development team.
 This framework is meant to be as open and flexible to meet varying modifications to suit present and future requirements.

 !!! note Cost Impact
     Custom tables are created in this framework and there could be a financial impact creating custom tables.
 ServiceNow allots a set amount of custom tables within an instance that a customer can create free of charge.
 After the set amount of custom tables are created, ServiceNow charges for custom tables.
-Talk with your ServiceNow Enterprise Account Executive to learn more.
+Talk with your ServiceNow account representative to learn more.

 !!! note Reduce Cost Impact
     To reduce any cost impact to your organization, you can extend OOTB tables free of charge.
 This guide leaves it to the implementation team to determine the best course of action.